Chouffy/home_assistant_tgtg/README.md

     * If your account doesn't have a password, try to reset your password from the app.
 1. Paste the result in your `/config/configuration.yaml`.
 1. Restart the Home Assistant server
+    * ⚠ Each time you add/remove a favorite in the TGTG app, **restart your Home Assistant**.
+Favorites are only updated at boot!

 ### Configuration option